Tiger-CRM/.github/profile/README.md

-# Tiger CRM: Open Source Developer Management (OSDM)
+# Tiger CRM: Open Source Developer Management

 Tiger CRM: Open Source Developer Management system is designed to streamline the identification, organization, sponsorship, and management of key open-source developers on behalf of Tiger CRM's clients.
 This ensures clients maximize their impact, engagement, and return on investment from strategic open-source contributions and community support.